UniversityOfPlymouth-Electronics/Embedded-Systems/level6/DigitalIO.md

 | |

 ### `BusIn`
-in the case of digital outputs (push-pull), we saw there were three types:
+In the case of digital outputs (push-pull), we saw there were three types:

 * `DigitalOut`
 * `BusOut`